-The following table provides additional information as of June 30, 2020 relative to alternative investments:
+The following table provides additional information as of June 30, 2021 relative to alternative investments:

 Fair Unfunded Redemption Redemption

 Value Commitments Frequency Notice Period

-Limited partnerships \$ 931,907 \$ 724,321 fund dissolved N/A
+Limited partnerships \$ 1,156,014 \$ 552,913 Funds Dissolved N/A

-The respective limited partnerships have incorporation dates ranging from 2005 to 2008.
-Each of the limited partnerships has a term of fifteen years, provided, however, that the fund manager, in its sole discretion, may elect to extend such term for up to three one-year periods if it believes such extensions are necessary or desirable in order to effect an orderly liquidation of the limited partnership investments.
+Each of the limited partnerships has a term of fifteen years, provided, however, that the fund manager, in its sole discretion, may elect to extend such term if it believes such extensions are necessary or desirable in order to effect an orderly liquidation of the limited partnership investments.
 The fund manager may, in its sole discretion, elect to terminate the limited partnership prior to the end of the term or any extension period.